Zerui-Yu/CGC-GS/README.md

-# GCC-GS
+# CGC-GS
-Code for "GCC-GS: Geometric Cues Constrained Gaussian Splatting".
+Code for "CGC-GS: Cross Geometric Cues Constrained Gaussian Splatting".
 Once the code is organized, more details will be posted.